Designated Safeguarding Lead for Child Protection

 At Grendon school, the health, safety and well-being of every child are our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child achieve their full potential and make a positive contribution.

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service (DBS) checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and ‘Keeping Children Safe in Education 2016‘, we have a Designated Safeguarding Lead for Child Protection, Mrs Beth McLaren, who is the Headteacher.
-We have three additional Safeguarding Leads who are Miss Amy White Jones, Deputy Headteacher, Mrs Fiona Adams, KS2 Leader and Mrs Lynne Zverko, Nursery Leader.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and ‘Keeping Children Safe in Education 2016‘, we have a Designated Safeguarding Lead for Child Protection, Mrs Caroline Tomlinson, who is the Headteacher.
+We have an additional Safeguarding Lead who is Mrs Fiona Adams, Upper school Leader.
 They have all received appropriate training for their roles.
-It is Mrs McLaren’s responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
+It is Mrs Tomlinson’s responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.

 Occasions do arise when our concern about a child mean we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.